 This one is a no-brainer.
-If the customer isn’t satisfied with the quality of work, retaining clients would be a hard sell.
+If the client isn’t satisfied with the quality of work, customer acquisition and retention would be a hard sell.

 Customers are only interested to pay an ongoing fee if the service satisfies their needs and solves critical problems for the organization (stability, additional leads, automating processes, simplifying bookkeeping, saving time, providing insights in the form of reports and analysis, etc.)

 Proper targeting is really important to ensure that your services fit the right audience.
 Your work may be suitable for SMBs but not enterprises, or the other way around if you are too expensive, but this is a different game.

 Make sure your team delivers high-quality work and you focus on the right verticals or audiences that truly benefit from your work.

 What makes you unique?